 - to allow the extended family the opportunity to be part of a year-round sports training and competition program.

 Families are Special Olympics Texas’ most powerful resource.
 Families help coach, transport, fundraise, officiate, chaperone and train other volunteers.
 Families are Special Olympics’ most highly motivated and enthusiastic goodwill ambassadors.

 There are currently 140 countries worldwide participating in Special Olympics with nearly 1 million athletes worldwide.
-The Alvin ISD Panthers participate in a variety of sports including bowling, basketball, and track and field.
+The Alvin ISD Panthers participate in a variety of sports including soccer, bowling, basketball, and track and field.